-These financial statements have been prepared in accordance with and comply with International Accounting Standards comply with International Financial Reporting Standards IFRSs in conformity with the requirements of the Companies Act 2006.
+These financial statements have been prepared in accordance with and comply with IFRS Accounting Standards in conformity with the requirements of the Companies Act 2006.
 The Company has taken exemption from the requirement of preparing consolidated financial statements, under s.400 of the Companies Act 2006, as the Company will be included within the consolidation of the Group.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making judgements about carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.